 Journey Behind the Falls

 The Journey Behind the Falls is mostly wheelchair accessible.
-Elevators bring you down to the tunnel which goes one-third of the way behind the massive Canadian Horseshoe Falls and then to an observation deck in the mist at the foot of the Falls.
-The entrance to Journey Behind the Falls is on the lower level near the Food Court.
+Elevators bring you down to the tunnel which goes one-third of the way behind the massive Canadian Horseshoe Falls.
+The wide, well-lit tunnel leads to the viewing portals behind the Falls and the upper observation deck.
 The lower observation deck at Journey Behind the Falls can be reached only by stairs but the view from the upper deck is still spectacular.
 Complimentary raincoats are provided to protect you from the mist at this attraction.

 Enjoy a leisurely meal as close as you can get to the Falls!
-Located on the upper level of Table Rock, Elements on the Falls Restaurant features a casual yet elegant atmosphere and open flame cooking.
-Access to window-side seating is available via a stair lift.
+Located on the upper level of Table Rock, Elements on the Falls Restaurant features a casual yet elegant atmosphere and open-flame cooking.
+Ramps provide access to window-side seating.

 White Water Walk

-Discover raging whitewater from a boardwalk that is deep in the Great Gorge, right beside the rushing class 6 rapids.
+Discover raging whitewater from a boardwalk that is deep in the Great Gorge, right beside the rushing Class 6 rapids.
 An elevator will take you down to the 73-metre tunnel that brings you to the walkway along the water’s edge.
-At White Water Walk, the full boardwalk is accessible; however, two small lower viewing decks can be accessed only by stairs.
+At White Water Walk, the flat, wooden, 305-metre boardwalk is accessible; however, two small lower viewing decks can be accessed only by stairs.
 Benches are available at the beginning and end of the boardwalk.

 Paved paths wind through a rainforest atmosphere, featuring a waterfall and gorgeous displays of plants and blooms, all filled with over 2,000 colourful tropical butterflies.
 Benches are available along the path.
 Located just 10 minutes north of the Falls, convenient accessible parking is available at the front or rear of the building.
 Just follow the signs to enter the overflow parking area at the back entrance near the north end of the Botanical Gardens.
-The Butterfly Conservatory is a winner of the 2007 March of Dimes “Breaking the Barrier” Award for Accessibility.
 A single wheelchair is available for use on a first-come, first-served basis at this location.
 The film has captioning available upon request, as well as transcripts in English or French.

 Queenston Heights Park & Restaurant